Skip to content

 • What about sodium?

-Quick answer: The idea behind what is the souping diet is simple: it’s a short-term eating pattern where most meals are based on soups—vegetable-heavy, low in calories, and easy to batch-cook.
+Quick answer: The souping diet is a short-term eating pattern where most meals are based on soups—vegetable-heavy, low in calories, and easy to batch-cook.
 For some people it leads to better veggie intake, improved fullness, and fewer calories overall.
 But many viral souping plans are too low in protein, too high in sodium, and not sustainable.
 A healthier alternative?
 A soup-forward week: soups form the base of meals, but you add measured protein and smart carbs so the plan stays balanced and satisfying.

 • What is the souping diet?